<big>Glossary of Painting Terms</big>(As of July 2003)

 without negatively affecting its properties or quality.

-to be diluted.
-"Tap water is unsuitable because it contains certain components."
+should be diluted.
+Regular tap water is not suitable because it contains ingredients...

-contains elements that negatively affect the material (e.g., bubble formation).
+contains elements that negatively affect the material (e.g., causing bubble formation).

-General term for degrees of fluidity, ranging from low viscosity (thin).
+Viscosity General term for degrees of liquid, ranging from low viscosity (thin).

-from low viscosity to high viscosity.
-She is used in coating materials with a...
+up to highly viscous (thick).
+It is used in coating materials with a...

-DIN-compliant beakers measured in seconds and with dilutions (adjustable additives).
+DIN overflow cups measured in seconds and with dilutions (adjustment additives).

 posted.